 Courtney E. Winfrey, CPE

 I am the last person who ever thought that I would become an electrologist.
-With my interest and background in the arts, I never dreamed that I would have a future in permanent hair removal.
-And yet, a future I would most certainly have.
+With my interest and education in the arts, I never dreamed that I would have a career in permanent hair removal.
+But fate, as it turns out, had other plans for me....

 It all started at the age of 19, when a small cluster of hairs sprouted at the base of my chin.
 I dealt with the offending follicles by plucking or, more frequently, shaving (often resorting to secretly borrowing my future husband's razor for a quick shave before a date).
 I coped with my beauty dilemma quietly, thinking excess hair was just a minor inconvenience, a hereditary mishap, as it were.
 However, by the time I had given birth to my second child ten years later, the downy cluster had grown to a full-blown coarse blonde "beard."